Analog Computing with Hybrid Couplers and Phase Shifters: Introduction

 \textit{Third}, we analytically show that there exists a microwave network made of hybrid couplers and phase shifters that can compute the $N\times N$ Hadamard transform of its input signal $\mathbf{u}$, for any $N$ power of two (Section~\ref{sec:hada}).
 Similar to what is done for the \gls{dft}, we also provide a procedure to systematically design such networks for any valid transform size $N$.

 \textit{Fourth}, we analytically demonstrate that there exists a microwave network composed of hybrid couplers and phase shifters that can realize the $N\times N$ Haar transform of an input signal $\mathbf{u}$, for any $N$ power of two (Section~\ref{sec:haar}).
 We also present a systematic design procedure enabling the construction of such networks for any valid size $N$.
+Applications of the proposed analog \gls{dft}, Hadamard transform, and Haar transform are provided in Section~\ref{sec:app}.

 \textit{Fifth}, we fabricate a hardware prototype to validate the presented analytical results (Section~\ref{sec:experiment}).
 Specifically, we implement in microstrip technology a network of hybrid couplers and phase shifters that computes the $4\times4$ \gls{dft} of its input signals.
 We also develop a calibration procedure to mitigate fabrication imperfections.
 Experimental measurements confirm successful analog-domain \gls{dft} computation, exhibiting strong agreement with theoretical predictions.